|

 "How strange!
 It must be an elvish fashion," said his

 Eofred was warming to the task.
-"She was wearing an elven
+"Lady Eowyn was wearing

-gownsoft and flowingof deep blue velvet with autumn
+an elven gownsoft and flowingof deep blue velvet with

-leavesyou know the colour leaves turn when they fall from
+autumn leavesyou know the colour leaves turn when they fall

-the tree and dry outpart way between brown and pink?
-They
+from the trees and dry outpart way between brown and pink?

-were blowing in the breeze.
+they were blowing in a breeze.
 They looked almost real.
 The elves

 decorate everything with leaves," he added, "clothes,